shaik1002/biggitlabbomb/doc/administration/instance_limits.md

 ### CI/CD variable limits

-> - Group and project variable limits [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/362227) in GitLab 15.7.
+> - Group and project-level variable limits [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/362227) in GitLab 15.7.

-The number of [CI/CD variables](../ci/variables/index.md) that can be defined in project, group, and instance settings are all limited for the entire instance.
+The number of [CI/CD variables](../ci/variables/index.md) that can be defined in project, group, and instance settings are all limited at the instance level.
 These limits are checked each time a new variable is created.
 If a new variable would cause the total number of variables to exceed the respective limit, the new variable is not created.